and3rson/foreigner/README.md

 - Only basic types are currently supported: int, float and pointers.
 - Only Linux is supported right now.
 This is easy to improve.
 - Memory leaks are possible.
 This needs some minor attention.
+- Pointer sizes should be added for 8-, 16-, 32-, & 64-bit pointers.
+Currently uint64_t* is used.